Publications and Recent Activities

 2002

-Organizing a retrospective of John Huston and Sam Peckinpah films (shown occasionally in 35mm versions) in Ferdowsi University of Mashhad.
+Organized two retrospectives for the cinema of John Huston and Sam Peckinpah (shown occasionally in 35mm prints, something quite rare in Iran) at the Ferdowsi University of Mashhad.